 Moreover, according to hypothetical and experimental evidence, a Clinical Endocannabinoid Deficiency has been proposed to be involved on the pathophysiology of FM and other functional conditions alleviated by cannabis .
 The participation of the endocannabinoid system in multiple physiological functions such as pain modulation, stress response system, neuroendocrine regulation and cognitive functions among others, is well known .
 Additionally, the innovative psychoneuro-endocrinology-inmunology (PNEI) studies have shown that chronic pain may be strongly influenced by dysfunctions of the stress system and, particularly, the HPA-axis .
 Studies have shown that the HPA- axis and the autonomic nervous system is disturbed in patients with fibromyalgia and, polymorphisms of genes in the serotoninergic, dopaminergic and catecholaminergic systems may also play a role in the pathogenesis of FM ” – ”

 We observe significant improvement of symptoms of FM in patients using cannabis in this study although there was a variability of patterns.
 This information, together with evidence of clinical trials and emerging knowledge of the endocannabinoid system and the role of the stress system in the pathopysiology of FM suggest a new approach to the suffering of these patients.

 The present results together with previous evidence seem to confirm the beneficial effects of cannabinoids on FM symptoms.
 Further studies regarding efficacy of cannabinoids in FM as well as cannabinoid and stress response system involvement in their pathophysiology are warranted.”

-What if I were running into your arms and smiling…would you see then, what I see now?
+What if I were smiling and running into your arms?
+Would you see then what I see now?